erred/mono/blog/blog/12021-08-08-k8s-lifecycle-probes.md

 This determines if the pod is in the "Ready" state, and by extension, if traffic should be routed to it.

+#### _readiness_ gates

+On the pod level, there are readiness gates.
+These check the `pod.conditions.status` for specific conditions to be `True`.
+This also means it's only really useful for k8s-aware workloads which can patch their own pods (not available to kubectl)